 Hi (or London) was certainly trying, as evidenced by this full page ad in Billboard claiming the label had '3 simultaneous breakouts' which, alas, was not the case.
 The Bill Black and Ace Cannon records went broke (predictably) and Hi pinned it's hopes on their new signee...

-We will continue our investigation into Reggie's 1966 session work in part two, which will focus on the records he cut for other labels besides Hi, and include some of the greatest Soul Music of all time.
-Stay Tuned!
+We continue our investigation into Reggie's 1966 session work in part two, which focuses on the records he cut for other labels besides Hi, and includes some of the greatest Soul Music of all time...